suryanox/crumble/docs/status/README.md

 - [ ] SELECT-list/GROUP BY validation (ungrouped non-aggregated columns aren't rejected)
 - [x] DROP TABLE / DROP INDEX (with IF EXISTS, DROP TABLE cascades to dependent indexes)
 - [x] persisted transaction log (commit/abort status survives process restart — was a real, confirmed data-loss bug before this)
+- [x] ORDER BY / LIMIT / OFFSET (NULLs always sort last regardless of direction; ORDER BY can only reference columns in the SELECT list, not arbitrary underlying columns)

 ## Indexing